seedstack/website/content/guides/https-with-undertow/index.md

 ## Mutual authentication

+This section deals about establishing a mutual authentication between the server and the clients.
+It's useful when you need to guarantee your client identity from their certificate.

 ### Create a truststore to validate client certificates

 To be able to validate the chain of trust, you have to import the certification authority (CA) certificate(s) into a truststore: